g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 set class-of-service schedulers nc-sc-q3 buffer-size percent 5 set class-of-service schedulers nc-sc-q3 priority high
 ```
-Let's explain the queues now:
+Let's break down the queues now:
-* Best-effort: The transmit-rate specify what is the CIR, or guaranted bandwidth, and this class don't have, it will use the remainder bandwidth in the interface that is not allocated to the other queues.
-The buffer-size specify the size of queue on memory, and also will use the remainder.
-In both cases, transmit-rate and buffer-size, this queue can borrow the capacity of the other queues if it's not in use.
-Priority defines literally the priority of the traffic, and the drop-profile-map sets that this queue will use the high-drop profile to drop the packets with any loss-priority.
+* Best-effort: The ```transmit-rate``` specify what is the CIR, or guaranted bandwidth, and this class don't have, it will use the remainder bandwidth in the interface that is not allocated to the other queues.
+The ```buffer-size``` specify the size of queue on memory, and also will use the remainder.
+In both cases, transmit-rate and buffer-size, this queue can borrow the capacity of the other queues if it's not in use. ```Priority``` defines literally the priority of the traffic, and the ```drop-profile-map``` sets that this queue will use the ```high-drop``` profile to drop the packets with any loss-priority.

-Note: Loss-priority is like a internal tag that Junos uses to classify which packet it can drops first.
-The loss-priority aren't marked in any field of the packet, is literally a internal feature that mark the packets when enter in the router, and is used to decide when the packet can be dropped.
-The loss-priority is marked on classifiers and we'll see it later.
+Note: Loss priority is like an internal tag that Junos uses to classify which packets it can drop first.
+The loss priority isn't explicitly marked in any field of the actual packet; it is purely an internal feature that marks packets as they enter the router, helping the router decide when a packet can be dropped.
+The loss priority is set by classifiers, which we'll look at later.

-* VPN: The transmit-rate will have a guarantee of 20% of the interface bandwidth, and 20% of memory.
-The priority of this traffic will be medium-low, and here we will uses two drop-profiles, for the packets with loss-priority low, the low-drop will be used, and for the packets with high loss-priority, the high-drop will be used.
+* VPN: This class has a guarantee of 20% of the interface bandwidth and 20% of the buffer memory.
+The priority of this traffic is ```medium-low```, and here we use two drop profiles: for packets with a low loss priority, ```low-drop``` will be used.
+For packets with a high loss priority, ```high-drop``` will be used.

-* VPN Priority: This class can be used for sensible services, like VoIP or streamings.
-Here we'll gurantee 10% of interface bandwidth and the buffer-size is different, when it comes to sensible services, we are talking about latency and jitter, here we are definying that the packets can stay in memory for 5ms or it will be dropped, considering the latency, the packet can be useless and no makes senses to mantain this on buffer.
-The priority is defined in medium-high.
+* VPN Priority: This class is meant for sensitive services, like VoIP or real-time streaming.
+Here we guarantee 10% of the interface bandwidth, but the buffer size is handled differently.
+When dealing with sensitive services, we are primarily concerned with latency and jitter.
+Here, we are defining that packets can stay in the memory buffer for a maximum of 5ms before being dropped.
+If latency is too high, the packet becomes useless, so it makes no sense to keep it in the buffer.
+The priority is set to ```medium-high```.

-* Network Control: Here we have the most prioritary traffic, we'll gurantee 5% of interface bandwidth and buffer, and the priority is high.
+* Network Control: Here we have the highest priority traffic.
+We guarantee 5% of the interface bandwidth and buffer, and the priority is ```high```.

-Now, to appply this schedulers onto forwarding-classes, we need to use the sheduler-maps, the scheduler-maps are responsible to link the forwarding-class with a scheduler basically.
+Now, to apply these schedulers to our forwarding classes, we need to use scheduler-maps.
+Scheduler maps are essentially responsible for linking a forwarding class to a specific scheduler.
 ```
 set class-of-service scheduler-maps bkb-interfaces forwarding-class best-effort scheduler be-sc-q0 set class-of-service scheduler-maps bkb-interfaces forwarding-class nc scheduler nc-sc-q3 set class-of-service scheduler-maps bkb-interfaces forwarding-class vpn scheduler vpn-sc-q1 set class-of-service scheduler-maps bkb-interfaces forwarding-class vpn-priority scheduler vpn-pri-sc-q2
 ```
-This way, the traffic in a forwarding-class, will have the scheduler treatment correctly.
+This way, the traffic within a forwarding class will receive the correct scheduler treatment.

-Now, to apply this queues in the backbone interfaces, we need to do this:
+Now, to apply these queues to the backbone interfaces, we execute the following:
 ```
 set class-of-service interfaces ge-0/0/2 scheduler-map bkb-interfaces set class-of-service interfaces ge-0/0/3 scheduler-map bkb-interfaces set class-of-service interfaces ge-0/0/4 scheduler-map bkb-interfaces set class-of-service interfaces ae0 scheduler-map bkb-interfaces
 ```
-Here I applied the configuration on R1, but we have to apply this on all routers similarly.
+Here, I applied the configuration on R1, but we have to apply this to all routers similarly.

-To check if the configuration is correctly applied, we can see the output:
+To verify if the configuration is applied correctly, we can check this output:
 ```
 root@R8> show class-of-service scheduler-map bkb-interfaces Scheduler map: bkb-interfaces, Index: 28224